Installing anvi'o on Mac OSX

 Here you will first download the Python source package for the official anvi’o release:

-may require to be installed with a more up to date c-compiler on Mac OSX.
-Hence, we suggest all Mac users to run the following commands before you start the pip install
+Some packages may require to be installed with a more up to date C compiler on Mac OSX.
+Hence, please run the following commands first:

 export CC=/usr/bin/clang